jcaillon/valet/docs/content/docs/600.performance-tips/_index.md

 - If possible, prefer manipulating variables content instead of files content.
 - Try to avoid here string `<<<` (AFAIK it uses a temporary file behind the scene).

-{{< callout type="info" >}}
+> [!NOTE]
-These improvements can lead to **HUGE** differences in run time.
+> These improvements can lead to **HUGE** differences in run time.
 Especially in windows bash which is quite slow.

-The initial version of valet was taking around 5s to parse and execute a command, and it went down to under a hundred milliseconds after refactoring.
+>
-{{< /callout >}}
+> The initial version of valet was taking around 3s to parse and execute a command, and it went down to milliseconds after refactoring with these rules.

 The chapters below give you some tips for the common problems that you can encounter: